 1. Install the Weglot Translate Free WordPress Plugin

-Search for Weglot Translate plugin, and click on “Install now” and then on “Activate”
+Search for Weglot and click on “Install now” and then on “Activate”

 Go to Weglot Translate plugin settings in your WordPress admin.
-Copy paste your API key from your Weglot account (https://weglot.com/account) in the related field displayed below.
+Copy-paste your API key from your Weglot account in the related field displayed below.

 Select the original language of your website, using the dropdown.

-- auto detection of visitors’ languages’ based on their browser preferences
+- Auto-detection of visitors’ languages’ based on their browser language

-Weglot automatically provides a first layer of machine translations, you (your team members, in-house translators) can edit or improve.
-You can also replace them by professional translations you can order from pro agencies directly plugged-in Weglot.
+Weglot automatically provides a first layer of machine translation – you then get full editing control over them by either adding your team members or in-house translators who can edit or improve them, or simply leave the translation as it is.
+You can also replace them by professional translations that you can order from pro agencies directly plugged-in Weglot.

-To manage and edit your translations you can use one or both of the Weglot editing tools directly from your dashboard:
+To manage and edit your translations you can use one or both of the Weglot editing tools directly from your dashboard.
+You have the choice between visually editing or going through your translations list.

-Translations list: On the left side you have your original content, and on the right side the translations for the selected language.
+Translations list: On the left side you have your original content and on the right side the translations for the selected language.
 Translations are sorted by URL.
-You can make any changes to the translations, they will be automatically saved and displayed.
+You can make any changes to the translations and they will be automatically saved and displayed.

-Professional translations: You can select and order professional translations to pro agencies directly plugged-in and vetted by Weglot.
+Professional translations: You can also select and order professional translations from pro agencies directly plugged-in to your Weglot Dashboard.
 Select the translations/pages you would like to professionally translate by clicking on the icon.

 Then, find your order summary in your professional order section.

 How much does it cost?
-Weglot Translate is a SaaS solution with a Free trial and Freemium pricing, allowing small websites to enjoy it for free.
+Weglot Translate is a SaaS solution with a 10-day free trial and freemium pricing, allowing small websites to enjoy it for free.
 You can check Weglot plans here, starting at €9.90/month.

-While there is no doubt going multilingual can be a great strategy to increase your activity, it’s important to do it the right way: not missing SEO and user experience key aspects.
+While there is no doubt going multilingual can be a great strategy to increase your activity, it’s important to do it the right way: choosing a solution like Weglot that also takes care of your multilingual SEO.

-Weglot Translate plugin focuses on providing both a performing and user-friendly solution, automatically handling complex multilingual set-up to let you fine-tune and refine translations.
-As a service, Weglot also offers a dedicated and responsive customer support to help users if needed.
+The Weglot Translate plugin focuses on providing both a performing and user-friendly solution, automatically handling complex multilingual setup processes and allowing you to fine-tune and refine translations from a first layer of machine translation.
+As a service, Weglot also offers a responsive and highly-praised support team to help users if needed.

 So – what do you think?
-Do yo have more questions about translating WordPress?
-Or some insight from when you translated your own website?
-Leave a comments below.
+Do you have more questions about translating WordPress?
+Or some insights from when you translated your own website?
+Leave a comment below.
 We’d love to hear your thoughts!